Psychedelic rock: Psychedelic soul

-Following the lead of Hendrix in rock, psychedelia began to influence African American musicians, particularly the stars of the Motown label.
+Following the lead of Hendrix in rock, psychedelia influenced African American musicians, particularly the stars of the Motown label.
 This psychedelic soul was influenced by the civil rights movement, giving it a darker and more political edge than much psychedelic rock.
 Building on the funk sound of James Brown, it was pioneered from about 1968 by Sly and the Family Stone and The Temptations.
 Acts that followed them into this territory included Edwin Starr and the Undisputed Truth.
-George Clinton's interdependent Funkadelic and Parliament ensembles and their various spin-offs took the genre to its most extreme lengths making funk almost a religion in the 1970s, producing over forty singles, including three in the US top ten, and three platinum albums.
+George Clinton's interdependent Funkadelic and Parliament ensembles and their various spin-offs took the genre to its most extreme lengths, making funk almost a religion in the 1970s, producing over forty singles, including three in the US top ten, and three platinum albums.

-While psychedelic rock began to waver at the end of the 1960s, psychedelic soul continued into the 1970s, peaking in popularity in the early years of the decade, and only disappearing in the late 1970s as tastes began to change.
+While psychedelic rock wavered at the end of the 1960s, psychedelic soul continued into the 1970s, peaking in popularity in the early years of the decade, and only disappearing in the late 1970s as tastes changed.
 Songwriter Norman Whitfield wrote psychedelic soul songs for The Temptations and Marvin Gaye.